Romy Gonzalez Player Props: White Sox vs. Yankees

 Romy Gonzalez At The Plate

-- Gonzalez is batting .208 with three doubles, two triples, three home runs and a walk.
+- Gonzalez is hitting .213 with three doubles, two triples, three home runs and a walk.

-- This season, Gonzalez has posted at least one hit in 13 of 29 games (44.8%), and had multiple hits twice.
+- In 14 of 30 games this season (46.7%), Gonzalez has reached base via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.